charcoalphp/charcoal/README.md

 Any objects can be made renderable (viewable) by implementing the `Charcoal\View\ViewableInterface` by using the `Charcoal\View\ViewableTrait`.

-The interface adds the following methods:
+The interface adds the following methods to their implementing objects:

 -   `setTemplateIdent($ident)`
 -   `templateIdent()`